The Lord of the Rings trilogy is one of the most beloved series in the history of literature. It also has a glaring plot problem.

 “The Eagles are a dangerous ‘machine’.
 I have used them sparingly, and that is the absolute limit of their credibility or usefulness.
 The alighting of a Great Eagle of the Misty Mountains in the Shire is absurd; it also makes the later capture of G. [Gandalf] by Saruman incredible, and spoils the account of his escape.”

 The Eagles are a problem.
-They certainly don’t ruin the trilogy, but they do generate logical inconsistencies in the plot.
+They certainly don’t ruin the trilogy, but they do generate logical fallacies in the plot.
 So, today, we’re going to analyze the problem and investigate ways of preventing similar ones from invading our work.
 Sound good?
 Let’s get started.

 Lesson 1: Don’t Prioritize “Coolness” over Story